-During Chris Redfield's storyline, Barry goes missing after the opening cutscene, and is not seen again and presumed dead until he is mentioned in Resident Evil 2.
-As such, this version of Barry's story is deemed non-canon and the Jill Valentine scenario was deemed to be the main canon until Code Veronica X. It's now been established that the official take is made up of multiple factors from both Chris and Jill's story, including the survival of both Barry Burton and Chris' story side-kick equivalent, Rebecca Chambers.
+During Chris Redfield's storyline, Barry goes missing after the opening cutscene and is not seen again; he is thusly presumed dead until he is mentioned in Resident Evil 2.
+As such, this version of Barry's story was deemed non-canon and the Jill Valentine scenario was figured to be the main canon until Code Veronica X. It's now been established that the official take is made up of multiple factors from both Chris and Jill's story, including the survival of both Barry Burton and Chris' story side-kick equivalent, Rebecca Chambers.

 Throughout the original game and Deadly Silence, Barry often appears out of the blue to save Jill from several traps, including the infamous 'You were almost a Jill Sandwich!' ceiling trap, and help her on her way through the mansion.
-However, he is not as helpful as he first seems as he is being blackmailed by S.T.A.R.S. captain and Umbrella spy Albert Wesker to erase any information implicating Wesker to be a traitor and lure the S.T.A.R.S into the various traps and dangers around the mansion.
-While Jill always escaped, Bravo Team Captain Enrico Marini was killed by Wesker thanks to Barry helping track him down.
-However, by the end of the game, Barry appears to have regained his morals and escapes the Mansion with Jill, Chris, Brad and Rebecca.
+However, he is not as helpful as he first seems as he is being blackmailed by S.T.A.R.S. captain and Umbrella spy Albert Wesker, so as to erase any information implicating Wesker to be a traitor.

-In REmake, Barry's change of heart is seen during the confrontation between him, Jill and the mutated form of Lisa Trevor.
+In the remake, Barry's change of heart is seen during the confrontation between him, Jill and the mutated form of Lisa Trevor.
 Here, he pulls his custom Samurai Edge Magnum on Jill and intends to kill her.
 Instead, he hesitates giving Jill enough time to restrain and disarm him.
 If the player chooses to give Barry his weapon back, he remains faithful for the rest of the game.
-If not, he get knocked off the platform by Lisa Trevor and dies.
-Again, this is a non-canon plot point.
-Also in the GameCube version, we find that Wesker is blackmailing Barry through his family somehow.
-While it's never specified what threat Wesker was using to get Barry to co-operate, it shows that he must be a devoted family man if he is willing to turn on his friends to guarantee his family's safety.
+If not, he gets knocked off the platform by Lisa Trevor and dies; a note describing his manipulation by Wesker and the guilt he's suffering is dropped as well for players to read.

-Following Resident Evil, Barry Burton has not had any substantial appearances in any of the canonical sequels up until Revelations 2 in 2015.
-Though in Resident Evil 2, there is a passing mention of him and Rebecca surviving the outbreak and in Resident Evil 3: Nemesis, Barry has a cameo appearance in one of the endings as the pilot in the helicopter that rescues Jill and Carlos, just before the destruction of Raccoon City.
+Following Resident Evil, Barry Burton had not had any substantial appearances in any of the canonical sequels up until Revelations 2 in 2015.
+Though in Resident Evil 2 there is a passing mention of him and Rebecca surviving the outbreak, and in Resident Evil 3: Nemesis Barry has a cameo appearance in one of the endings as the pilot in the helicopter that rescues Jill and Carlos, just before the destruction of Raccoon City.

 In 2001, Capcom released a Resident Evil spin-off, titled Resident Evil: Gaiden, on the Game Boy Color that starred Barry as the protagonist, who has been sent to rescue Leon S. Kennedy from the STARLIGHT cruise ship which has been overrun by zombies and Umbrella's all new B.O.W.
 However, the game has been confirmed as non-canon and also features storyline elements which go against the main canon such as Leon potentially being a clone.

-Barry also makes the occasional cameo in some of Resident Evils unlockable minigames.
+Barry also makes the occasional cameo in some of Resident Evil's unlockable minigames.
 He is featured as a playable character in Resident Evil Deadly Silence as apart of the multiplayer portion and is playable as apart of the Mercenaries Reunion mode for Resident Evil 5.
-He has a set of tongue in cheek melee attacks and when performing certain actions, he will yell out some of his classic quotes such as ''I-have-this!'' and ''What-IS-this?!?'', complete with the same awkward speech inflections and delivery.
+He has a set of tongue in cheek melee attacks, and when performing certain actions will yell out some of his classic quotes such as ''I-Have-THIS!'' and ''What-IS-this?!?'', complete with the same awkward speech inflections and delivery.

-Barry continued his non-canon spout as a Resident Evil Mercenary with the following playable appearance in the 3DS title: Resident Evil: The Mercenaries 3D, however he will no longer ad-lib any of his classic quotes mid-game.
+Barry continued his non-canon spout as a Resident Evil Mercenary with the following playable appearance in the 3DS title, Resident Evil: The Mercenaries 3D, however he will no longer ad-lib any of his classic quotes mid-game.